What is a gap analysis in ERP? In short, it’s the process of evaluating your ERP system to make sure it’s aligned with your business needs.

 Before you can reach your future state, you must understand your current state.

-We recommend beginning a gap analysis by evaluating your current workflows.
+We recommend beginning an ERP system gap analysis by evaluating your current workflows.
 To do so, you should identify all the processes within and between each department.

 Then, note how each department interfaces with your current ERP software in the daily tasks they perform.